-->

 if the only border property you wanted to set was radius.

-If a window is created with an opaque background color, Quickshell will use a window surface format that is opaque, which reduces the amount of processing the gpu must do to draw it.
-If you change the background color of your window between opaque and transparent colors, this may affect you.
+If a window is created with an opaque background color, Quickshell will use a window surface format that is opaque.
+This is done to reduce the amount of processing the gpu must do to draw it.

 use QsWindow.surfaceFormat to set opaque